Single Model Uncertainty Estimation via Stochastic Data Centering: Uncertainty estimation with

 \subsection{Anchor Ensembles: ensembling by injecting trivial biases}

 Let us examine the scenario where we shift an entire dataset (both train and validation) using a constant bias, $\mathrm{c}$, to obtain a new dataset $\mathcal{D}_{\mathrm{c}}$ using which we train the model $f_{\mathrm{c}}$.
 Since we always choose $\mathrm{c}$ from the training distribution at random, this has the effect of zero-centering the dataset around different training points.
-Finally, we are interested in the relationship between the models $\{f_{\mathrm{c}_1}, f_{\mathrm{c}_2}, \dots, f_{\mathrm{c}_k}\}$.
-If the NTK induced by $f$ is shift-invariant (for e.g., when Fourier features~\cite{tancik2020fourier} are used), the shifts make no difference, resulting in identical models $f_{\mathrm{c}_1} = \dots=f_{\mathrm{c}_k}$.
-However, since NTKs for models like MLPs and CNNs are not inherently shift-invariant \cite{lee2019wide}, we find that the models lead to an effective deep ensemble, wherein the variation across the predictions is a strong indicator of epistemic uncertainties.
+Let $\{f_{\mathrm{c}_1}, f_{\mathrm{c}_2}, \dots, f_{\mathrm{c}_k}\}$ denote the set of models trained using different $\mathrm{c}$'s, then our goal is to characterize the relationship between them as a function of $\mathrm{c}$.
+If the NTK induced by $f$ is shift-invariant (for e.g., when Fourier features~\cite{tancik2020fourier} are used), the shifts will make no difference, resulting in identical models $f_{\mathrm{c}_1} = \dots=f_{\mathrm{c}_k}$.
+However, since NTKs for models like MLPs and CNNs are not inherently shift-invariant \cite{lee2019wide}\footnote{By shift-invariance, we refer to the \emph{domain} shift induced because of the random bias, as opposed to \emph{spatial} shift-invariance that is more commonly associated with convolutional operators.}, we find that the models lead to an effective deep ensemble, wherein the variation across the predictions is a strong indicator of epistemic uncertainties.

 \textbf{Effect of shifted training on NTK:} We are interested in understanding how \eqref{eqn:mlp_ntk} changes when the \emph{entire training domain} is shifted by $\mathrm{c}$ -- i.e., $h_{\text{NTK}}((\mathrm{x}_i-\mathrm{c})^\top (\mathrm{x}_j-\mathrm{c}))$.
 Without loss of generality, for the sake of notational convenience, we assume $\mathrm{x}_i-\mathrm{c}$ and $\mathrm{x}_j-\mathrm{c}$ are also made unit norm.
 To simplify the expansion, we use a Taylor series expansion for the $\cos^{-1}$ function: $\cos^{-1}(\mathrm{u}-\mathrm{c}) \approx \cos^{-1}(\mathrm{u}) + \frac{\mathrm{c}}{\sqrt{1-(\mathrm{u}-\mathrm{c})^2}}$.